TL1 Training Grant

 - Present research at annual national Translational Science conference (ACTS) during TL1 funding period

 - Present research at annual CTSI Annual Research Symposium

 - Semi-annual progress reports

-The CTSI TL1 Predoctoral Training Program provides junior trainees with the skills required to develop a career in multidisciplinary clinical and translational research.
+The CTSI TL1 Predoctoral Training Program provides predoctoral trainees with the skills required to develop a career in multidisciplinary clinical and translational research.
 The program uses a team-science approach and provides mentoring and didactic training for predoctoral students performing clinical and/or translational research in health-related fields at UF.

 Contact the program with any questions at firstname.lastname@example.org.

 *If a TL1 trainee’s current stipend is above $23,376, their mentor should supplement the stipend from non-federal funds to the original stipend level.

 Predoctoral students entering their second or third year of graduate study in 2017-18 and who have not completed their dissertation proposal defense are eligible to apply.
 The CTSI welcomes applicants from any of its partner graduate programs across 11 UF colleges.
 See the web page links below for more information.
 The TL1 program emphasizes collaboration and team science, and TL1 trainees will be expected to form TL1 Teams of two or more students from different graduate programs to collaborate on some aspect of their dissertation research.
 Please contact Susan Gardner for more information.
 See below for application materials.